Here is the quick answer if you're not in a reading mood.

 While Shogun is more powerful, I also feel like it’s a bit too expensive for a lot of small businesses.
 The true power of Shogun only kicks-in at $99/month.
 Whereas with the other apps, you can get similar functionality for only a third of that price.

-The exception to that is Shogun’s live chat and A/B testing, which I am very impressed with.
-If you are getting lots of traffic and serious about optimizing your conversion rate — go with the most advanced Shogun plan.
+That being said, I'm very impressed with Shogun’s live chat and A/B testing.
+If you are getting lots of traffic and serious about optimizing your conversion rate — go with the $99 Shogun plan.

 Still don’t know which to choose?
 Here are a few scenarios for you: